Dogpatch Labs: NDRC

 Dogpatch Labs operates the National Digital Research Centre (NDRC), an accelerator programme for "globally ambitious" entrepreneurs, on behalf of the Department of the Environment, Climate and Communications.
 It offers a "mentorship-driven" approach, with €100,000 "founder-friendly" funding, and early stage supports including non-equity pre-accelerator programmes available to entrepreneurs across Ireland.
 It also runs a Masterclass Series for companies working in the start-up space, teaching them how to support young digital venture teams with significant scale potential.

 Dogpatch Labs and its regional partners were appointed on a contract worth up to 17 million euro in December 2020 as part of a competitive tender.

 In the first year of Dogpatch Labs taking over the contract, the NDRC accelerator had over 500 applications.
 NDRC alumni include Nuritas, Soundwave, Boxever (acquired by Sitecore), and Silvercloud Health.

 Dogpatch Labs offers successful applicants to the NDRC Accelerator a €100,000 investment using SAFE (Simple Agreement for Future Equity) which was originally introduced by Y Combinator (YC) in late 2013.
 In September 2021 Dogpatch Labs open-sourced its version of the YCombinator SAFE, adapted for Irish Law, for any founders and investors in the Irish startup ecosystem to use.

 ScaleIreland

 Dogpatch created and spun-out ‘ScaleIreland’ in 2019 as an independent voice for startups, as part of a focus to create a better policy environment for startups.
 Dogpatch Labs CEO Patrick Walsh is a member of the Steering Group, while ScaleIreland is chaired by serial entrepreneur and investor Brian Caulfield, and led by Martina Fitzgerald as CEO.

-Scale Ireland is an independent not-for-profit organisation whose mission is to support, represent and advocate on behalf of Irish tech start-up and scale-up companies, to create the most advantageous conditions for them to succeed.
-Its work includes policy submissions regarding R&D tax credits, reform of the EIIS scheme, and improvements to improve CGT for entrepreneurs.
+Scale Ireland is an independent non-profit organisation whose mission is to support, represent and advocate on behalf of Irish tech start-up and scale-up companies, to create the most advantageous conditions for them to succeed.
+Its work includes policy submissions regarding R&D tax credits, reform of the EIIS scheme, and improvements to CGT for entrepreneurs.